-Boris Johnson bids for UK leadership with pledge of Oct.
-31 Brexit
+With Oct.
+31 Brexit pledge, Boris Johnson bids for UK leadership

 “Around the country there is a feeling of disillusion and even despair at our ability to get things done.
 The longer it goes on, the worse the risk that there will be serious contamination and a real loss of confidence.”

 The United Kingdom could be heading toward a constitutional crisis over Brexit as many of the candidates vying to succeed May are prepared to leave the EU on Oct.
-31 without a deal but parliament has indicated it will try to thwart such a scenario.
+31 without a deal but parliament has indicated it will try to thwart such a scenario, concerned about the potential economic and other disruptions.

 The Conservatives suffered their worst result in centuries in a European Parliament election last month.
 Opinion polls indicate a snap election would produce a hung parliament, with neither the Conservatives nor Labour winning a majority.

+Britons voted 52% to 48% to leave the EU in 2016 and polls suggested the country remains deeply divided over how, when and even whether to go ahead with Brexit.

-Just minutes before Johnson spoke, finance minister Philip Hammond said he didn’t think Johnson, if he won the top job, would be able to take Britain out of the EU by Oct.
+Just minutes before Johnson spoke, finance minister Philip Hammond said he did not think Johnson, if he won the top job, would be able to take Britain out of the EU by Oct.
 31.

 The EU has refused to renegotiate the Withdrawal Agreement reached with May last November, and Ireland has indicated it is not willing to change the Irish border “backstop” that upset the Northern Irish party which props up May’s minority government.